capnproto/capnp-ocaml/_posts/2014-09-02-capnp-ocaml-2.0.md

     In general, OCaml will compile such code using indirect calls which access the environment via a closure record.
-The indirect calls can be expensive, and the additional GC pressure due to closure record allocation can be expensive.
-A compiler with more aggressive optimization passes might, in some circumstances, be able to compile a closure using an inlined function call which passes the environment in registers.
+The indirect calls can be expensive, and the additional GC pressure due to closure record allocation can also be expensive.
+A compiler with more aggressive optimization passes might, in many circumstances, be able to compile a closure using an inlined function call which passes the environment in registers.
 OCaml might get there some day, but not yet.